Department of Economics (University of Pennsylvania)

-The Department of Economics of the University of Pennsylvania (commonly referred to as Penn Economics) is part of the school's Arts and Sciences division.
+The Department of Economics (branded as Penn Economics) is an academic department at the School of Arts and Sciences at the University of Pennsylvania in Philadelphia, Pennsylvania, United States.

 Penn Economics is generally associated with the saltwater school of economic thought (along with University of California, Berkeley, Brown University, Harvard University, Princeton University, Columbia University, MIT and Yale University).
 It is located in the Ronald O. Perelman Center for Political Science and Economics in Philadelphia, Pennsylvania.

 History

 The social sciences began to be offered in Penn's curriculum beginning in the 1870s.
 Then, Robert Ellis Thompson (1844–1924) was chosen as Penn's first Professor of Social Sciences in 1874.
 In 1883, Edmund J. James, the first professor of economics, joined the university as a professor and began teaching courses in economics.
 He was a founding member of the American Economic Association and the American Academy of Political and Social Science.
 Other notably economists who joined the department in the nineteenth century included Roland P. Falkner (1888), James Harvey Robinson (1891), Albert S. Bolles (1891), Sidney Sherwood (1891), Emory R. Johnson (1893), and Joseph French Johnson (1893).

 The university as a whole modeled its graduate school on the German model of education, emphasizing a combination of research and pedagogy.
 Upon graduation, students received a Bachelor of Science in Economics.

 In 2013, the department received $25 million for the establishment of the Ronald O. Perelman Center for Political Science and Economics, where it currently resides.